asheroto/winget-install/README.md

 -   Before releasing a new version, the script is tested on a clean install of Windows 10 22H2, Server 2022 21H2, and Windows 11 22H2
 -   If you run into an issue, please ensure your system is compatible & fully updated
--   Note that PowerShell 7 `pwsh.exe` doesn't work well with the `Appx` commands on *some* systems, so if you see a warning about `Appx`, so try using the plain built-in Powershell `powershell.exe` instead
 -   Try running `winget-install` again, sometimes the script will fail due to a temporary issue with the prerequisite server URLs
 -   Try using the `-DebugMode` and `-DisableCleanup` parameters to see if it provides any additional information
 -   If you're getting a `resource in use` error message, run the script again with the `-ForceClose` parameter